 This enthralling production was rich in visuals and sound, as we were transported from magical forests to underground caverns.
 Many cast members played the vital role of puppeteers as bewitching new worlds unfolded before our eyes.
 With rabbits, butterflies, birds, ancient gods, as well as the tiny versions of the protagonists themselves, the physical puppeteering was expertly crafted and brought to life.
 There were also spellbinding sequences of shadow-puppetry, cleverly and deftly enacted by the cast to expound the backstory.

-This was a stunning ensemble production, with jaw-droppingly beautiful scenes; a moving story of hope and friendship, played with commitment and professionalism by this huge and talented cast and crew.
-A full review of the production will be featured in the upcoming Ocellus.
+This was a stunning ensemble production, with jaw-droppingly beautiful scenes; a moving story of hope and friendship played with commitment and professionalism by this huge and talented cast and crew.